Table of Contents

 Despite the advantages of prenuptial agreements, drafting such agreements is less common in Singapore because they may not be as strictly enforced as in other jurisdictions such as the United States or Australia because their enforceability in Singapore depends on whether the Court deems it valid.
 Prenuptial agreements are therefore not in and of themselves enforceable.

-What Exactly is a Post Nuptial Agreement?
+What Exactly is a Postnuptial Agreement?

 If there are agreements entered into before marriage, it follows that there are agreements entered into after a marriage, and hence the prefix “post”.